-Many vegetable gardeners are unfamiliar with Jerusalem artichoke plants or they may be more familiar with their other common name, sunchoke.
-They are native to North America and have nothing in common with the artichokes found in your local grocery.
+Many vegetable gardeners are unfamiliar with Jerusalem artichoke plants, although they may know them by their common name, sunchoke.
+Jerusalem artichokes are native to North America and have nothing in common with the artichokes found in your local grocery.
 Nothing’s easier than planting a Jerusalem artichoke, other than growing them, which is even easier.

 Jerusalem Artichoke Plants